Skip to content

 Make a first impression

 First impressions matter.
 You never get a second chance to make a first impression.
-And we want to make a good one.
 So Gallagher asks his clients to dress for court and make a good impression.

 And Gallagher uses the opportunity to let the prosecutor know the defense outcome goal.
 Often we have preliminary settlement exploration.
 Attorney Thomas Gallagher listens carefully to the prosecutor’s concerns.
 And we discuss next steps in the court process.

 No. At the First Appearance or any later court appearance the defendant can enter a plea.
 The plea could be “guilty” or “not guilty.”
 In Minnesota, those are the only choices.
-However, the defendant does not need to enter any plea at all, at the arraignment or First Appearance.
-Some media commentators, and even some prosecutors who know better, vilify the defendant purely for pleading “not-guilty.”
+However the defendant does not need to enter any plea at all, at the arraignment or First Appearance.

-But when an accused person pleads not-guilty, she asserts her Constitutional rights.
-We are innocent; and have the right to trial.
+When an accused person pleads not-guilty she simply asserts her Constitutional rights.
+We are presumed innocent and have the right to trial.
 This requires the government to support their claims with evidence if they can.
 The trial is the accused’s opportunity to challenge the government’s evidence.
 And the defendant has the right to have a jury decide.

 Question?
 Call Lawyer Thomas Gallagher, 612 333-1500